Chapter One

 Back of House

 The back of house area at The Old Vic contains office space for all the administrative employees of the company, rehearsal space, which is used by the performers to practise in, and dressing rooms for the performers to prepare themselves in before going on stage.
-Quick changes of costume during the performance will sometimes happen in the wings, but typically take place in the artists’ dressing rooms
+Quick changes of costume during the performance will sometimes happen in the wings, but typically take place in the artists’ dressing rooms.

 Before the start of the performance, the stage manager will announce calls on the Tannoy system: the ‘half’ (30 minutes), ‘quarter’ (15 minutes), ‘five’ and the beginners’ call, indicating that all beginners (performers who appear at the beginning of the show) should make their way to the stage area.
 These calls are actually announced five minutes earlier than scheduled (35, 20 and ten minutes) to give the cast more time than they think they have to get to the stage.
 If there is an interval in the show, the stage manager will also announce the time remaining until the continuation of the show.

-is also situated back of house.
+The green room is also situated back of house.
 This is a larger room where the performers can relax before, during or after the performance.
 Most theatres have a green room – but ours is blue.
 The origins of why these spaces are called ‘green rooms’ remain unclear.

 Back of house is accessed via the stage door.